 CURRENT RESEARCH PROJECTS

-- (with Robert Jervis, Gregory Mitrovic, and Victoria Hui) 2014-2017 project funded by the MINERVA Initiative, Office of Naval Research, Department of Defense, United States Government.
+- Culture in Power Transitions: Sino-American Conflict in the 21st Century (with Robert Jervis, Milos Popovic, Juraj Medzihorsky, Gregory Mitrovic, and Victoria Hui) 2014-2017.
+This us a project funded by the MINERVA Initiative, Office of Naval Research, Department of Defense, United States Government.
 This project examines how the rising power of China of today and the United States over a century ago used “culture” to advance their security interests and establish a position of global leadership.
 The project employs qualitative case studies and quantitative analysis of archival, conflict and communications databases to test for the impact of cultural diplomacy by both an earlier era of American leadership and Chinese leadership today.
 For the Chinese portion of the project, I oversee a series a computer-aided text analyses (CATA) of data that measure reactions to Chinese cultural products in countries throughout the developed world.
 From official government pronouncements, news reports, declassified diplomatic papers, news articles, blogs, and social media sites, we are compiling a number of datasets that will enable us to analyze the global impact of Chinese cultural diplomacy associated with the rising power's ascent.

 - Taking Sides in Revolutionary Times: Major Power Side-taking in Violent Regime Conflicts (with Milos Popovic and David Siroky) We use a mix of qualitative text analysis and multinomial regression analysis of a dataset of major power-conflict-years from 1975 to 2016 to explore the patterns of great power military interventions into revolutionary civil wars.
 The project investigates how great powers (the Permanent Five members of the United Nations Security Council) choose to intervene militarily in such conflicts, which side they choose, and when they exit conflicts.
 Our